Do I have Disneyland tips I usually say?!? How much time do you have?

 To plan out the best day and avoid lines, use the Touring Plans service.
 This subscription website will provide you custom itineraries based off years of data on crowd control and ride capacity in Disneyland.
 You can get a 20% off discount if you use code “DisneyDose16” when you click this link.

+Updated 4/3/17: No longer works!
+Sadly this was changed earlier this year.
 Use the secret FastPass for Buzz Lightyear Astro Blasters.
 Next door to the FastPass distribution for Star Tours, there are two machines that are not connected to the rest of the FastPass system that distribute FastPass tickets for Buzz Lightyear Astro Blasters.
 See full explanation of this trick and how disconnected Disney FastPass work here.

 The FastPass systems between Disneyland and Disney California Adventure are disconnected.
 In addition to the two theme parks being disconnected, some key attractions are not looped into the main system either.
 This means that you can hold multiple unconnected FastPass tickets at one time.
 Roger Rabbit’s Car Toon Spin, Buzz Lightyear Astro Blasters, and World of Color are all disconnected from their theme park’s respective systems.